 Congratulations!
 You have decided that you would like to fast-track finding your next ‘it’ job by teaming up with a career coach.
 You are half way there.
 Now it’s all about finding a good one, but where is this mysterious creature hiding?
 How do you find a good career coach?
 Maybe it’s like the Loch Ness Monster… everyone has heard about ‘him’ yet no one has ever seen him?
 Rest assured, good career coaches are out there!
 And hiring one is money well spent.
 It’s an investment in your future and we show you how to select a good career coach.
-Working with a professional career coach can increase your confidence, teach you new skills, and increase your income.
-It may take focused effort to find the right match, but the effort you put in now can give you a return on your investment that lasts for years to come.

 What type of person do you work best with?
 Think in terms of teachers, mentors and other “coach” like figures you’ve worked with in the past.
 Who encouraged you, inspired you, and helped you get to the next level?
 What were the qualities they all had in common?